- Cancer Information

 These stick to the skin and stay in place for several days.
 They are available from breast prostheses suppliers.

 A small operation can reconstruct a nipple and the areola.
-This operation is generally done several months after a reconstruction to give the original operation time to heal and because the reconstructed breast may sag slightly after surgery.
+This operation is generally done a number of months after a reconstruction to give your body time to heal from the original operation and because the reconstructed breast may sag slightly after surgery.

 Initially, the tattoo will look darker than the remaining nipple, but it will fade with time to match in colour.